jhu-dvrk/dvrk-readthedocs/docs/pages/usage/simulation.rst

 Simulation
 **********

+This section assumes that you compiled the dVRK software, you don't need any hardware.

+For first time users, we have some :ref:`tips<usage-tips>`.

-This page documents how to run kinematics simulation of da Vinci Research Kit (dVRK).
+This section documents how to run kinematics simulation of da Vinci Research Kit (dVRK).
 It is possible to run the dVRK in simulation mode on any computer as there is no need for a FireWire adapter.